-Public Health Guidance for Reopening Schools in 2020
+Public Health Guidance for Reopening Schools

 Any decision to reopen schools during the COVID-19 pandemic will have a tremendous impact on children’s safety, growth and well-being.
 Such decisions should only be made after careful consideration of the benefits, risks and precautions necessary to keep children, families, teachers and staff safe.
 To that end, the Yale School of Public Health and Yale University’s Office of Facilities has compiled the following information as a public service to inform and guide school officials, parents and community leaders during this process.

 This information includes: an overview of necessary safety measures, detailed guidance on how to implement those measures within different school areas (e.g. classrooms, gyms, cafeterias, playgrounds) and critical issues to consider during school reopening.
 Yale School of Public Health experts in environmental health, pediatrics and infectious diseases also explain some of the fundamental principles of disease control as it relates to school-directed initiatives such as the elimination of physical contact, student isolation and engineered improvements to school buildings.
 Steps that individual students and teachers can take to reduce their risk are also identified.
 A combination of both school-initiated precautions and individual actions is necessary to reduce disease transmission.